 We believe this Purpose-Way-Impact approach accomplishes much of what the original Mission, Vision & Values framework set out to do.
 But it does so in a way that’s more authentic, succinct and memorable for all involved. .. which makes it easier to live by on a day-to-day basis.

 Having trouble remembering your own mission, vision and values?
-Then download our Purpose-Way-Impact model infographic with additional examples of how we think it could be be applied to notable brands.
+Wondering how to put this new model to work for your own organization?
+Download our Purpose-Way-Impact infographic with examples of how we think it could be applied to a few more notable brands.

-Then give BrandFoundations a call.
-We’ll be happy to show you how to ride this rocket to a very bright future.
+Or visit www.PurposeWayImpact.com to learn about the Do-It-Yourself Workshop Kit we've developed and then give BrandFoundations a call.
+We’d be happy to show you how to ride this rocket to a very bright future.